TryKaholo/Templates/Application-Deployment-on-GKE-Cluster/README.md

 ## Application Deployment on GKE Cluster

-This template is for deploying a demo application to a kaholo.io account.
-We're asssuming your app is containerized and has Dockerfile in your repo and k8s deployment yaml file.
+This template is for deploying a containerized application on GKE cluster using Kaholo.io platform.
+The pipeline will create a cluster, build the application image, publish the image and than deploy the container on the cluster.

 ![app-demo-deploy-gke](../images/app-demo-deploy-gke.png)